'2025 Striped Bass Starts •Local Fishing Updates • Fluke Opens May 4th • Porgies Opens May 1st • Blackfish & Flounder Update

 Follow us on twitter:

-For weeks now we have been hearing about the loads of bait in our local bays and creeks.
+For weeks now we have been hearing about the bait in our local bays and creeks.
 Bunker and big spearing are the two main baitfish people have been spotting.
 This is a excellent sign for the early season.
-Striped Bass season opened April 15threports of decent sized fish being caught in New Jersey, Hudson, and throughout Long Island waters., these fish will increase in the weeks to come !
+Striped Bass season opens April 15threports of decent sized fish being caught in New Jersey, Hudson, and throughout Long Island waters., these fish will increase in the weeks to come !
 However some reports of "keeper" sized fish are starting to be heard from areas out west and east on the island.

 Our local Creeks and rivers tend to hold a decent population of holdover bass too.
 A couple of anglers have managed to hook into some of these fish while fishing the local waters and creeks.
 An effective early season bait for stripers is a sandworm or clam and especially bunker on a simple high-low CICLE HOOK rig .
 Lures for these holdovers/schoolies stripers are small bass assassins, small swim shads, swimbaits like sp minnows or Mag darters as well.